 All federal rulemaking is governed under the provisions of the Administrative Procedures Act (APA) (5 U.S.C.
 Subchapter II), which establishes a "notice and comment" procedure to enable public participation in the rulemaking process.
 Under the APA, NMFS is required to publish notification of proposed rules in the Federal Register and to solicit, consider and respond to public comment on those rules before they are finalized.
 The APA also establishes a 30-day wait period from the time a final rule is published until it takes effect, with some exceptions.
-This amendment complies with the provisions of the APA through the Council's extensive use of public meetings, requests for comments and consideration of comments which complies with the APA.
+This amendment complies with the provisions of the APA through the Council's extensive use of public meetings, requests for comments and consideration of comments.
+The proposed rule associated with this amendment will have request for public comments which complies with the APA.